 Since the Vizio OLED doesn't have a backlight, it doesn't have a local dimming feature.
 It can dim pixels individually, so bright objects and subtitles are displayed perfectly, with no visible blooming.

-We measured peak brightness after calibration in the 'Calibrated Dark' Picture Mode with Gamma set to '2.2', Color Temperature set to 'Warm', Peak Luminance on 'High', and Luminance is at its max by default.
+These results are from before calibration in the 'Calibrated Dark' Picture Mode with Gamma set to '2.2', Color Temperature set to 'Warm', Peak Luminance on 'High', and Luminance is at its max by default.

 This TV has excellent gray uniformity, but this may vary between units.
 There's only minimal dirty screen effect in the center and most people won't notice it.
 The uniformity is better in near-dark scenes but like most OLEDs, there are some faint vertical and horizontal lines that could be visible in very dark rooms.

 Update 12/09/2020: We remeasured the accuracy after calibrating our spectroradiometer.
 The review has been updated.